liyih/liyih/README.md

 📫 If you are intersted in my research, feel free to contact with me.
 Emails: yihengli620@gmail.com, liyiheng2024@ia.ac.cn

 ✨ If you are interested in my open-source repo, please give it a star.

-👯 I’m looking to collaborate on AIGC detection (especially for image), and welcome academic cooperation and technical exchanges.